pfheatwole/thesis/_sources/introduction.rst.txt

 possible to perform statistical *flight reconstruction*. [[FIXME: finish; add reference to the MH370 paper.]]

 ..
 Occupying the niche (Response): parametric modeling

-[[The problem is that it's difficult to create a single flight dynamics model of a commercial wing, much less an entire set of models.
-It would be laborious if you had detailed specs, but we don't even have that.
-All we have is summary measurements.
-The response taken in this project is to encode the bulk of the structure is in parametric functions that are parametrized by that available data.
-FIXME: finish.]]
+The need for a flight dynamics model of the paraglider that produced the data is a major stumbling block: not only are the dynamics unknown, but the glider itself is unknown.
+Flight reconstruction would require not just a single model, but an entire distribution over all dynamics models that could have produced the data.
+It is laborious to create a single model for a commercial paraglider, much less an entire set of models, then there's the killing blow that the only available wing data is a sparse collection of summary measurements.
+The response taken in this project is to encode large amounts of structural knowledge in parametric functions that can augment the data and eliminate large portions of the modeling process.

 Roadmap